rx-000/a3-modlist-creation-tool/README.md

 ## How It Works

-1. **Base Modlist Integration:** The tool uses modlists inside the `./modlists` directory as base modlusts.
+1. **Base Modlist Integration:** The tool uses modlists inside the `./modlists` directory as base modlists.
 2. **User Whitelist Selection:** Users can easily select additional whitelisted mods from `whitelist.html` they wish to include.
 3. **Compilation and Download:** The tool consolidates the selected mods and the base modlist into a single modlist file, ready for download and import.